Larawiz/docs/docs/README.md

 * [Factories](https://laravel.com/docs/database-testing#writing-factories).
 * [Seeders](https://laravel.com/docs/seeding).
 * **Pivot tables** without ever pointing them. **YES**, I SAID **AUTOMATIC PIVOT TABLES**.
 BELIEVE IT.
-* and that's just thetip of the iceberg...
+* and that's just the tip of the iceberg...

 Do you really want to save countless hours in just minutes?
 [Then start using it!](quickstart.md)